Nuvindu/hot-deployment/README.md

 # Hot deployments in Ballerina

-Hot deployment enables zero-downtime updates by running multiple Ballerina instances behind an NGINX load balancer.
-This approach allows you to update applications without service interruption by maintaining at least one healthy instance at all times.
+Hot deployments refer to the process of updating or redeploying software components without stopping or restarting the running application which is commonly used to minimize downtime and maintain high availability in production systems.

 ## Overview

-Here the hot deployment strategy works by orchestrating multiple service instances through a load balancer, allowing you to update and restart services without interrupting user traffic.
+Here the hot deployment strategy works by orchestrating multiple service instances through a NGINX load balancer, allowing you to update and restart services without interrupting user traffic.
 The load balancer automatically routes requests away from instances undergoing updates and back to them once they are healthy again.

 ## Deployment strategies